Create Projects

 Create a Land Use Scenario Project

-• To select from available boundaries (the default option): Begin typing the name of your location in the Location field.
-Analyst will list available places (including cities, towns, and other census-designated places), counties, and core-based statistical areas (CBSAs) according to what you type.
+To select from available boundaries (the default option): Begin typing the name of your location in the Location field.
+Analyst will list available places (including cities, towns, and other census-designated places), counties, core-based statistical areas (CBSAs), congressional districts, municipal planning organizations (MPOs), school districts, and others, according to what you type.

 Note